dominikj111/Weaver-Desktop/docs/GO_TO_MARKET_STRATEGY.md

 ## Executive Summary

-SystemWeaver (evolving to "Flow") is a lightweight, touch-first desktop environment for resource-constrained Linux systems.
-This document outlines the strategy to bring Flow to market with minimal investment while validating demand and generating early revenue.
+Weaver Desktop is a lightweight, touch-first desktop environment for resource-constrained Linux systems.
+This document outlines the strategy to bring Weaver Desktop to market with minimal investment while validating demand and generating early revenue.

 **Target:** $15,000-40,000 first-year revenue in "settling mode" (passive/data collection phase)